 The best way to earn your reputation as an authority is to follow conversations through to their natural ends.
 Rather than posting one comment and leaving the page, stick around and see if anyone follows up with you or adds their own insights.
 Respond to them diligently, and keep the conversation moving to generate more attention to your expertise.

 While it’s important to diversify your blog sources, it’s also important to make repeat appearances on your most important blogs.
 Visit new articles by the same authors, and post new comments.
 Over time, your shared audience will come to recognize you as an authority in your field.

 Following Up on a Daily Basis

 It’s also important to commit to this strategy.
-Blog commenting is not a campaign that garners you instant recognition or a sudden increase in web traffic.
+Blog commenting is not a campaign that garners instant recognition or a sudden increase in web traffic.
 You’ll need to take some action for your blog commenting strategy on a daily basis, whether that means following up on your previous comments, making a new comment, or just working to get to know your audience better.
-Align your blog comments and personal brand with your social media strategy, and soon you’ll create a mini online empire where your reputation and visibility earn you the respect and interest of your potential clients.
+Align your blog comments and personal brand with your social media strategy, and soon you’ll create a mini-online empire where your reputation and visibility earn you the respect and interest of your potential clients.

 Why Blog Commenting is Good For SEO